amroibrahim/DIYDoom/tutorial/README.md

 }
 ```

-And let's add somebody in our main function that creates an instance of our class and try and load the WAD
+And in our main function we will create an instance of our class and try and load the WAD

 ``` cpp
 int main()